COSC3020/tail-recursion-cadenmcfate/README.md

 ## Answer

 The asymptotic complexity of this tail-recursive Fibonacci is different from the non-tail-recursive version.
-This version has a linear amount of recursive calls, giving it a worst case complexity of $\Theta(n)$, whereas the non-tail-recursive version makes two recursive calls at the end of each active call, giving it a much higher degree of asymptotic complexity.
+This version has a linear amount of recursive calls, giving it a worst case complexity of $\Theta(n)$, whereas the non-tail-recursive version makes two recursive calls at the end of each active call, giving it an asymtotic complexity of $\Theta(2^n)$.